peterfairfield/anaxis/p/parson.md

     They are not affected by any magic.
     They are covered in sap.

+There was a time in his life when he could bind another's will to his.
+He bound millions, and lost them all to the hordes of .

 If there are any in the group who want to join the Natural College, he will help them with the paperwork.
 He has been a professor there for a long time.